-Diluted earnings per share from continuing operations, excluding non-cash stock option and interest expenses and other items not indicative of ongoing operations ("Adjusted EPS"), is one of the primary metrics considered by the Compensation Committee in determining annual cash incentive awards.
-Adjusted EPS is used to determine maximum target cash incentive compensation for senior executives of the Company, including the CEO.
-The Compensation Committee uses a formula of two times the rate of growth/decline in EPS minus 10%, applied to prior year actual payouts, to determine the maximum target incentive compensation for senior executives.
-The Committee's formula is designed to leverage the effect of Adjusted EPS performance on incentive compensation potential.
-Relatively lower rates of Adjusted EPS growth result in even lower growth rates in maximum target incentive compensation, while growth rates of Adjusted EPS in excess of 10% yield maximum target incentive increases in excess of the Adjusted EPS growth rate.
-The Committee's formula also works to leverage the reduction in cash incentives in periods of performance decline.
-For example, a decline in Adjusted EPS of 5% would result in at least a 20% reduction in maximum target cash incentives for senior executives [(2 X -5%) -10%].
+The Compensation Committee uses a formula of two times the rate of growth/decline in EPS minus 10%, applied to prior year actual payouts, to determine the annual incentive compensation for senior executives.
+The Compensation Committee has no discretion to adjust incentive compensation for the named executive officers resulting from application of this formula.
+The Compensation Committee's formula is designed to leverage the effect of Adjusted EPS performance on annual incentive compensation potential.
+Relatively lower rates of Adjusted EPS growth result in even lower growth rates in annual incentive compensation, while growth rates of Adjusted EPS in excess of 10% yield incentive increases in excess of the Adjusted EPS growth rate.
+The Compensation Committee's formula also works to leverage the reduction in incentives in periods of performance decline.
+For example, a decline in Adjusted EPS of 5% would result in a 20% reduction in incentives for named executive officers [(2 X -5%) -10%].
 The Compensation Committee believes this structure and the leveraging effect of the formula as constructed provides a significant incentive for consistently achieving superior operating performance.